 C2.1.1.
 Authorities.

 C2.1.1.2.
 Senior Defense Official/Defense Attaché.
-DoD Directive 5205.75, DoD operations at U.S. embassies, creates the position of Senior Defense Official/Defense Attaché (SDO/DATT) as the principal DoD official in U.S. embassies and establishes the SDO/DATT as the diplomatically accredited defense attaché and chief of the SCO.
-As such the SDO/DATT is responsible for advancing U.S. foreign policy goals under the ambassador, promoting the Combatant Commander’s (CCDR’s) theater campaign plan objectives, and complying with DoD Directive 5205.75 and DoD Instruction (DoDI) C-5105.81, "Implementing Instructions for DoD Operations at U.S. Embassies" (not for public release).
+Department of Defense Directive (DoDD) 5205.75, DoD operations at U.S. embassies, creates the position of Senior Defense Official/Defense Attaché (SDO/DATT) as the principal DoD official in U.S. embassies and establishes the SDO/DATT as the diplomatically accredited defense attaché and chief of the SCO.
+As such the SDO/DATT is responsible for advancing U.S. foreign policy goals under the ambassador, promoting the Combatant Commander’s (CCDR’s) theater campaign plan objectives, and complying with DoDD 5205.75 and Department of Defense Instruction (DoDI) C-5105.81, "Implementing Instructions for DoD Operations at U.S. Embassies" (not for public release).

 C2.1.2.
 Key Relationships.
 The SCO is responsible for the development and maintenance of professional working relationships that advance U.S. strategic objectives.
 Key relationships include: